Carlos Scott Lopez-Gelormino

 Carlos Scott López (Lopez-Gelormino; April 11, 1970) is an American-born clinical psychologist, human rights attorney, and public health advocate who has focused his career on studying, addressing, and treating trauma among vulnerable and marginalized groups - and specifically LGBTQ+ and Latino individuals.
 He worked with attorney Bruce William Nickerson until Nickerson's death on February 5, 2022.

 Education

 López received an AB with honors from Harvard University; a JD from Yale Law School with foci in public health and international human rights; and an MPsych and PhD from the University of New South Wales in clinical psychology with a focus in psychotraumatology and neurospsychology.
-He recently returned to graduate school at the UC Davis School of Medicine (the medical school associated with the Davis Campus of the University of California) pursuing an MD with an interest in psychedelic psychiatry, complementing his doctoral research in cross-cultural trauma and long-standing work in the entheogen and psychedelic medicine spaces.
+He returned to graduate school at the UC Davis School of Medicine (the medical school associated with the Davis Campus of the University of California) pursuing an MD with an interest in psychedelic psychiatry, complementing his doctoral research in cross-cultural trauma and long-standing work in the entheogen and psychedelic medicine spaces.